-Figure 5.4.2.4.2-1 depicts a scenario where the UAE Server sends a request to notify a previously subscribed UASS on the status of USS Change Policy Configuration (see also clause 7.6 of 3GPP°TS°23.255°[6]).
+Figure 5.4.2.4.2-1 depicts a scenario where the UAE Server sends a request to notify a previously subscribed service consumer on USS Change event(s) (see also clause 7.6 of 3GPP°TS°23.255°[6]).

-Figure 5.4.2.4.2-1: USS Change Policy Configuration Status Notification procedure
+Figure 5.4.2.4.2-1: USS Change Notification procedure

-1. In order to notify a UASS on the status of USS Change Policy Configuration, the UAE Server shall send an HTTP POST request to the UASS with the request URI set to "{notifUri}/usschange-policy", where the "notifUri" is set to the value received from the UASS during the USS Change Policy Creation/Update procedure defined in clause 5.4.2.2, and the request body including the USSChangePolConfigNotif data structure.
+1. In order to notify a service consumer on the USS Change event(s), the UAE Server shall send an HTTP POST request to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the service consumer during the corresponding USS Change Policy Creation/Update procedure defined in clause 5.4.2.2, and the request body including the USSChangeNotif data structure.